 There is a drawback of this swimming pool.
 The smell of kerosene which may be annoying to someone.
 It was ok for me but surely it would not be my daily swimming pool.

-Hands on for the choice at the airport.
-Normal prices and sublime fresh food, beside a good choice of wine.
+Hands-on for the choice at the airport.
+Normal prices and sublime fresh food, besides a good choice of wine.

 I believe that some of the best restaurants and eateries are in Terminal 1, on the first floor.
 Pay with a credit card, Singapore is one of the safest country in Asia, if not the world